“This stock is hotBuy this right now!It’s going to go higher. ”

 You must probably ask yourself how exactly they allocate their assets.
 Well here’s Ray Dalio’s asset allocation recommendation (source: Money Master the Game):

-First you need 30% in stocks (for instance the S&P 500 or other indexes for further diversification).
+First you need 30% in stocks (for instance, Motley Fool picks or the S&P 500 for further diversification).
 It may sounds low but it makes sense when you know that stocks are three times more risky than bonds.

 Then you need long-term government bonds, 15% in intermediate term (7- to 10-year treasuries) and 40% in long term bonds (20- to 25 year Treasuries).